crumblbee/pacifist-gog/00-dirt-age.md

 Gatling skeletons are the most desirable mob.
 The skeletons might poke their arrows through the walls, making checking them easier.
 They look like this:

 <!-- TODO -->

+If bats escape from the chambers, they might fly into the void and suffocate, so you should quickly despawn them by jumping into the void yourself.